SlightlyLostDave/indie-books-atlas-pipeline/README.md

 tests/fixtures/       # static JSON for offline testing
 ```

-See [AGENT.md](AGENT.md) for full architectural detail and data rules (quality scoring, hours parsing, OSM diff logic, etc.), and [CLAUDE.md](CLAUDE.md) for the conventions this codebase enforces.
+See [AGENT.md](AGENT.md) for full architectural detail and data rules (quality scoring, hours parsing, OSM diff logic, etc.) and [CLAUDE.md](CLAUDE.md) for the conventions this codebase enforces.